open-xml-templating/docxtemplater/docs/source/generate.rst

 React, Angular, Vue, Next.JS
 ----------------------------

-There are examples of usage to generate a document in the FAQ for the following libraries :
+There are examples of usage to generate a document in the FAQ for the following libraries:

 - `React <faq.html#docxtemplater-in-a-react-project>`_
 - `Angular <faq.html#docxtemplater-in-an-angular-project>`_